 - The design of the station being iconic and helping to put Leeds on the map, responding to its existing heritage whilst providing high quality architecture.

-- Providing better public spaces and improved pedestrian access, the station will become a desirable location to visit with a proposed Southern Forecourt for the station creating a thriving city environment
+- Providing better public spaces and improved pedestrian access, the station will become a desirable location to visit with a proposed Southern Forecourt creating a thriving city environment

-- Reforming the Dark Arches and other surrounding streets and providing better east to west connections, creating better local connections within the South Bank and its neighbouring communities.
+- Regenerating the Dark Arches and other surrounding streets and providing better east to west connections, creating better local connections to South Bank Leeds and its neighbouring communities.